Jess Wade

-Jessica Alice Feinmann Wade (born October 1988) is a British physicist in the Blackett Laboratory at Imperial College London, specialising in Raman spectroscopy.
+Jess Wade is a British physicist in the Blackett Laboratory at Imperial College London, specialising in Raman spectroscopy.
 Her research investigates polymer-based organic light emitting diodes (OLEDs).
 Her public engagement work in science, technology, engineering, and mathematics (STEM) advocates for women in physics as well as tackling systemic biases such as gender and racial bias on Wikipedia.

 Early life and education

-Wade was born in October 1988.
-She is the daughter of two physicians.
+Wade is the daughter of two physicians.
 She was privately educated at South Hampstead High School, graduating in 2007.
 Wade subsequently enrolled in a foundation course in art and design at the Chelsea College of Art and Design, and in 2012 completed a Master of Science (MSci) degree in physics at Imperial College London.
 She continued at Imperial, completing her PhD in physics in 2016, where her work in nanometrology in organic semiconductors was supervised by Ji-Seon Kim.

 Research and career

 Wade's research interests are in materials science, chiral materials and circular polarisation.
-As of 2020, Wade is a postdoctoral research associate in plastic electronics in the solid-state physics group at Imperial College London, focusing on developing and characterising light-emitting polymer thin films, working with Alasdair Campbell and Matthew Fuchter.
-Wade and coworkers have recently discovered how to template chiral materials at functional interfaces.
+As of 2020, she is a postdoctoral research associate in plastic electronics in the solid-state physics group at Imperial College London, focusing on developing and characterising light-emitting polymer thin films, working with Alasdair Campbell and Matthew Fuchter.
+In 2022, Wade and coworkers published a paper on their discovery of how to template chiral materials at functional interfaces.

 As of November 2022, according to Web of Science, she has published 59 items and been cited 1,124 times.